 This is a great dish no matter what time of year it is.
 When you are wanting summer tomatoes and it is not quite the season, canned tomatoes get the job done.
 We’ve offered both a meat and a mushroom version.
 Everyone makes pasta, but not everyone makes good pasta.
 The recipe is a simple, with a few often-missed pro-tips to make sure it comes out a winner!
 Enjoy!

 3 cloves garlic, chopped

-1 pound Vera Pasta radiatori (or other pasta of choice)
+1 pound pasta of your choice

 1 pack/bunch basil